mock-server/mockserver/README.md

 The mock response can include any aspects of a HTTP request including:
 * **response code** i.e. 200, 302, 404, etc
 * **body** - a string containing any content
-* **cookies** - each with a name and with one or more values, more complex cookies can be modeled by using the a Set-Cookie header
+* **cookies** - each with a name and with one or more values, more complex cookies can be modelled by using the a Set-Cookie header
 * **headers** - each with a name and one or more values
 * **delay** - including both the time unit (java.util.concurrent.TimeUnit) and value